Manteri: Manteri Berchiri

-Manteri Berchiri appointments are recited by Chiri during the title ceremony.
-It is also known as Pehin Manteri because the Manteri-Manteri in this group carry the title Pehin.
-The position is based on the system of Empat Lipatan (Four Folds) which is up to thirty-two folds.
-This meant that the hierarchy is ranked as 8, 16, 32, and 4.
-The lower the number, the greater the official's standing inside the office.
-These numbers represent the rating of the officials.
-As an illustration, officials in rank four are superior than those in rank eight.
-These ceremonial numerals are a reflection of Hinduism, which still has an impact on Brunei's ancient political structure.
+The Manteri Berchiri are sworn in by the recitation of Chiri during the title ceremony.
+It is also known as Pehin Manteri because the Manteri in this group carry the title of Pehin.
+The positions are based on the system of Empat Lipatan (Four Folds) which is up to thirty-two folds.
+This meant that the bulk of the hierarchy are arranged in groups of 4, 8, 16, and 32 (the number is inversely related to the office rank).
+Officials of the Manteri 4 are superior than those belonging to the Manteri 8.
+These numerals are a reflection of Hinduism, which still has an impact on Brunei's ancient political structure.
 The positions in Manteri Berchiri are as follows in order of precedence: